-Skill The language user can: Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
-(DESCRIBING EXPERIENCE) 2, 3, 4, 6 W1, W2, W3, W10 enter unprepared into conversations on familiar topics.
-(CONVERSATION) 1 give or seek personal views and opinions in discussing topics of interest.
-(INFORMAL DISCUSSION) 2, 3, 6, 8, 9, 10, 11 W4, W6, W7, W8 Writing write straightforward, detailed descriptions on a range of familiar subjects within his/her field of interest.
+Skill The language user can Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
+(DESCRIBING EXPERIENCE) 2, 3, 4, 6 W1, W2, W3, W4, W10 enter unprepared into conversations on familiar topics.
+(CONVERSATION) 1 express and respond to feelings such as surprise, happiness, sadness, interest and indifference.
+(CONVERSATION) 10 W6, W7, W8 give or seek personal views and opinions in discussing topics of interest.
+(INFORMAL DISCUSSION) 6, 8, 9, 10, 11 W6, W7, W8 Writing write straightforward, detailed descriptions on a range of familiar subjects within his/her field of interest.
 (CREATIVE WRITING) 7 W9 Listening generally follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect.
-(UNDERSTANDING CONVERSATION) 2, 5 understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
-(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 8 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
+(UNDERSTANDING CONVERSATION) 2, 5 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
 (READING FOR INFORMATION AND ARGUMENT) 12 W5